rust-unofficial/too-many-lists/text/first-pop.md

 actually have been doing one such thing this whole time: `DerefMove`.
 Whenever you have a pointer type you can derefence it with `*` or `.` to get at its contents.
-Usually you can get a `Deref` or maybe even a `DerefMut`, corresponding to a shared and mutable references respectively.
+Usually you can get a `Deref` or maybe even a `DerefMut`, corresponding to a shared or mutable reference respectively.

 However because Box totally owns its contents, you can actually *move out of* a dereference.
 This is total magic, because there's no way for any other type